 One reason for this may be that some children who hide out to poop after they’ve started potty training are often children who are afraid of the potty, or who associate pain with pooping – that is, the reason they hide may be the same reason it can take longer to potty train, not that one causes the other.
 Another reason may be that a toddler has picked up on some of the “yucky” implications around poop, and is embarrassed.

 Toddlers are perceptive, and embarrassment and shame around normal bodily functions like pooping can hurt the toilet training before it even starts by making it feel like a stressful thing.
-Books about bodies or potty training, and a calm, matter-of-fact attitude about bodily functions can do a lot to keep pooping from feeling like something a toddler feels like she needs to hide.
-As she gets more and more verbal, having a frank conversation about it can be helpful, too.
+Books about bodies or potty training, and a calm, matter-of-fact attitude about bodily functions can do a lot to keep pooping from feeling like something a toddler feels like they need to hide.
+As they get more and more verbal, having a frank conversation about it can be helpful, too.

 Hiding doesn’t have to be about shame, though – for many toddlers, the desire to find somewhere a little out of the way to poop can just be the desire for a little privacy.
-If you think that’s what might be going on, it could be a great time to introduce the bathroom as a private space for pooping – your toddler is probably a little young for potty training, but getting her used to pooping in the bathroom can be a great early step.
+If you think that’s what might be going on, it could be a great time to introduce the bathroom as a private space for pooping – your toddler is probably a little young for potty training, but getting them used to pooping in the bathroom can be a great early step.

 Signs of readiness for potty training

-The sign of potty training readiness that hiding while pooping can show is a toddler’s bodily awareness – the fact that she knows that she is about to go before she does it is an important skill that she’ll need when it’s time to learn to potty train.
-It’s not the only skill she’ll need, though, and other signs include:
+The sign of potty training readiness that hiding while pooping can show is a toddler’s bodily awareness – the fact that they know that they are about to go before they do it is an important skill that they'll need when it’s time to learn to potty train.
+It’s not the only skill they'll need, though, and other signs include: